Prof. Archana Venkataraman

 Archana Venkataraman is a John C. Malone Assistant Professor in the Department of Electrical and Computer Engineering at JHU.
-She received her Bachelor’s, Master’s, and PhD in Electrical Engineering from MIT in 2006, 2007, and 2012, respectively.
+She received her BS, MEng, and PhD in Electrical Engineering from MIT in 2006, 2007, and 2012, respectively.
 She was a postdoctoral associate at both MIT and Yale prior to arriving at JHU.
-Dr. Venkataraman is also affiliated with the Malone Center for Engineering in Healthcare at JHU, which aims to improve both the quality and efficacy of patient care.
-Curriculum Vitae
+Dr. Venkataraman is also affiliated with the Malone Center for Engineering in Healthcare and the Mathematical Institute for Data Science.
+Curriculum Vitae; Twitter

 Naresh is a second year PhD student in the Electrical and Computer Engineering Department at JHU.
 He received his bachelor’s degree at Vanderbilt University.
 His technical interests lie at the intersection of applied machine / deep learning and graph analysis.
 His current research projects involve using machine learning applied to neuroimages (fMRI/MRI/DTI) to aid in presurgical planning procedures.
 He is the social and professional development chair of his department in the graduate student association.
 Naresh also enjoys playing chess, tutoring, and being outdoors.
 He is always eager to talk to prospective students or collaborators, please email him at: firstname.lastname@example.org.